rfink/angular-flare/README.md

 angular-flare
 =============

-Advance angular tool for flash messaging.
+Advanced angular tool for flash messaging.
 I've seen a few decent flash messaging tools out there for angular, but they always seemed to be missing a few features I needed/liked.
 So here is angular-flash.
 Note:  it uses twitter bootstrap class names in the directive by default.